310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-hmm… i love fish, but if i were to eat it raw, it would hurt my stomach.
+hmm… i love [fish], but if i were to eat it [raw], it would hurt my [stomach].

-you need to at least prepare it and make it into sashimi before i can eat it.
+you need to at least prepare it and make it into [sashimi] first.
 {% endbubble %}

 {% bubble Madara %}